 Charging an electric vehicle at home

 If you're like the vast majority of electric vehicle owners, you'll do the bulk of your charging at home.
-You can charge your vehicle with your home's standard 120-volt outlet (Level 1) or can get a faster 240-volt Level 2 charger installed.
+You can charge your vehicle with your home's standard 120-volt outlet (Level 1), and all plug-in electric cars currently sold come with an adapter to connect your EV to a 120 Volt household outlet.

 |Standard outlet: 120 V||Charging time|